Call 0207 504 1300 to present a Winding up Petition upon a debtor company

 - Trading while insolvent

-- Causing you and or business to incur losses
+- Causing you and your business to incur losses

 - Paying other companies and people instead of you